DPack: Efficiency-Oriented Privacy Budget Scheduling: Efficiency-Oriented Privacy Scheduling

 We define the {\em global efficiency} of a scheduling algorithm as either the number of scheduled tasks or, more generally, the sum of {\em weights} $w_i$ of scheduled tasks, for cases when different tasks have different utilities (a.k.a. profits or weights) to the organization.
 When the goal is to optimize global efficiency, we can model privacy budget scheduling in a multi-block system such as TFX as a multidimensional knapsack problem.
+First, recall that traditional DP composes, in its simplest form, using an additive arithmetic: the composition of two $(\epsilon_1, \delta_1)$-DP and $(\epsilon_2, \delta_2)$-DP tasks is $(\epsilon_1+\epsilon_2, \delta_1+\delta_2)$-DP.
+In this paper we assume $\delta$ is extremely small (as it should always be, since it is a failure probability of the pure DP guarantee), hence we ignore the additive effects on the $\delta$ parameters and instead focus on the additive effects of the $\epsilon$ parameters, which are typically many orders of magnitude larger than the $\delta$ parameters.

-Consider a fixed number of $n$ tasks ($t_1, \dots, t_n$) that need to be scheduled over $m$ blocks, each with $c_j$ remaining capacity.
-Each task has a demand vector $d_{ij}$, which represents the demand by task $i$ for block $j$, and a weight $w_i$ if it is successfully scheduled (when $w_i$ is equal across all tasks, the problem is to maximize the number of scheduled tasks).ß We can formulate this problem as the standard multidimensional knapsack problem \cite{knapsack_problems_textbook}, where $x_i$ are binary variables: W.l.o.g., we assume there is not enough budget to schedule all tasks: $\forall j \in [m]: \sum_{i=1}^n d_{ij} > c_{j} .$ Otherwise, the knapsack problem is trivial to solve.
+\heading{Knapsack problem formulation.} Consider a fixed number of $n$ tasks ($t_1, \dots, t_n$) that need to be scheduled over $m$ blocks, each with $c_j$ remaining capacity.
+Each task has a demand vector $d_{ij}$, which represents the $\epsilon$ demand by task $i$ for block $j$, and a weight $w_i$ if it is successfully scheduled (when $w_i$ is equal across all tasks, the problem is to maximize the number of scheduled tasks).
+We can formulate this problem as the standard multidimensional knapsack problem \cite{knapsack_problems_textbook}, where $x_i$ are binary variables:

+W.l.o.g., we assume there is not enough budget to schedule all tasks: $\forall j \in [m]: \sum_{i=1}^n d_{ij} > c_{j} .$ Otherwise, the knapsack problem is trivial to solve.
 If some blocks have enough budget but not others, we can set the blocks with enough budget aside, solve the problem only on the blocks with contention, and incorporate the remaining blocks at the end.

-\heading{The Need for Heuristics.} The multidimensional knapsack problem is known to be NP-hard \cite{knapsack_problems_textbook}, so DP scheduling cannot be solved exactly, even in the offline case.
+\heading{The need for heuristics.} The multidimensional knapsack problem is known to be NP-hard \cite{knapsack_problems_textbook}, so DP scheduling cannot be solved exactly, even in the offline case.
 There exist some general-purpose polynomial approximations for this problem, but they are exponential in the approximation parameter and become prohibitive for large numbers of dimensions (for us, many blocks).
-In \S\ref{sec:eval-offline-microbenchmark}, we show that the Gurobi~\cite{gurobi} solver quickly becomes intractable with just $7$ blocks.
+In \S\ref{sec:eval-offline-microbenchmark}, we show that the Gurobi~\cite{gurobi} solver quickly becomes intractable with just $7$ blocks!